adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 ## What about common styles e.g. buttons?

-Depending on your visual design requirements buttons can be problematic.
+Depending on the requirements buttons can be painful.
 They often have different spacing, floating, and other display rules depending on their location.
-There is also Media Queries to consider.
+There is also media queries to consider.

 For example, in one module a button might be floated right within a container that has some text to the left of it.
-In another module it might be centered with a fixed width and some small text beneath with `margin-bottom` for spacing.
+In another it might be centered with a fixed width and some text beneath with `margin-bottom` for spacing.

-It becomes really tricky trying to abstract the common rules because you don't want to end up in a situation where you have to override.
+It's tricky to abstract the common rules because you don't want to end up in override hell.
 Or worse that you're worried to update the abstracted set of CSS rules.

 However, if you do decide that abstraction is useful there are two approaches you can take.